Muhammad-Ammar-Anwar/Hate-Speech-classification-NLP-project/README.md

 ## how to run ?

-''' bash
+'''bash
-python create -n hate python=3.8 -y
+Python -m venv hate
 '''

 ''' bash